-As of December 31, 2022, the Company had cash and cash equivalents of \$194.4 million and an accumulated deficit of \$103.2 million.
-Although the Company has recorded net income for the year ended December 31, 2022, the Company expects to incur losses for the foreseeable future.
-The Company expects that its cash and cash equivalents will be sufficient to fund current operations for at least the next twelve months from the issuance of the financial statements.
-The Company expects to seek additional funding through equity financings, government or private-party grants, debt financings or other capital sources, including collaborations with other companies or other strategic transactions.
+As of December 31, 2023, the Company had cash and cash equivalents of \$142.1 million and an accumulated deficit of \$176.6 million and the Company expects to incur losses for the foreseeable future.
+The Company expects that its cash and cash equivalents will be sufficient to fund current operations into the fourth quarter of 2025, without additional financing.
+The Company expects to seek additional funding through equity financing, government or private-party grants, debt financings or other capital sources, including collaborations with other companies or other strategic transactions.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into collaborations or other arrangements.
 The terms of any financing may adversely affect the holdings or rights of the Company's stockholders.
 If the Company is unable to obtain sufficient capital, the Company will be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or future commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.
 Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.